DickinsonCollege/FarmData2/docker/README.md

 The images that are used are specified in the `docker/docker-compose.yml` file.

+## Persistence in Containers ##

+The [`docker/fd2-up.bash`](docker/fd2-up.bash) and [`docker/fd2-down.bash`](docker/fd2-down.bash) scripts start and stop all of the containers necessary for FarmData2.
+Some key points about how information is persisted between container starts and stops are described below.
+The full details can be found in the [`docke/docker-compose.yml`](docker/docker-compose.yml) file.

+### Writeable Layers ###

+When `./fd2-down.bash` is run `docker-compose` removes all of the containers, including their writeable layers.
+The containers are all recreated, including blank writeable layers, each time the `fd2-up.bash` is used.
+However, all of the FarmData2 data and code is mounted from the development machine and thus will persist between uses.
+You can find all of the details of the mounted volumes in the `docker-compose.yml` file.

+### The FarmData2 Repository ###

+The `FarmData2` repository on the host machine is mounted into `/home/fd2dev/FarmData2` in the FarmData2 development container.
+The `FarmData2/contrib_modules` and the `FarmData2/farmdata2_modules` directories are mounted into the appropriate locations in the farmOS container.
+Thus, any changes made to the contents of the these directories either in the FarmData2 development environment or on the host machine will be reflected in the containers.

+### The Database ###

+The farmOS/drupal database used by FarmData2 is stored in a Docker volume (`docker_farmos_db`)that is mounted into the FarmData2 development environment at `docker/db` and into the Maria DB container at `/var/lib/mysql`.
+Using the Docker volume rather than the host filesystem to persist the database provides a significant performance boost.

+### The Dev Environment ###

+The `home/fd2dev` directory in the FarmData2 development development environment is stored in a Docker volume (`docker_farmdev_home_fd2.x`).
+If it is necessary to make breaking changes to the development environment the version number of the container and the volume will be bumped in the `docker/docker-compose.yml` file which will create a new container and use a new blank volume the next time `fd2-up.bash` is run.

 ## Building the Images

 The `docker/build-images.bash` script builds the images and pushes them to dockerhub.
 Run this script with no parameters to see a *usage* message describing how to build and push an image.